 - Sink or two bins, one each for washing and rinsing (depending on your method)

 - Various combs (plastic or metal with firm teeth), including a flea comb

 - Large supply of washcloths and towels (baby washcloths work great)

 - Disposable gloves

-- Topical medications, creams, ointments or bandaging materials as determined by your vet
+- Topical medications as prescribed by your vet

 - As needed, an assistant for restraining the cat and providing moral support